Star Trek (2013 video game): Development

 The plot of the game was written by Marianne Krawczyk, who had previously worked on games such as God of War and Shank.
-She developed the plot in conjunction with the producers of the film, Alex Kurtzman and Bob Orci, as well as writer Damon Lindelof.
+She developed the plot in conjunction with the producers of the film, Alex Kurtzman and Bob Orci, as well as a writer Damon Lindelof.
 In an interview in 2011, Orci explained that the storyline of the game was designed to be canon for the new Star Trek universe.
 He clarified in 2013 that it was "as close to canon as any Star Trek game will ever come" as the mission described by the game could have taken place between 2009's Star Trek and Star Trek Into Darkness.
 Concept design work for the game was created by artist Fernando Acosta.

 While developing the game, the production team sought to use elements of other games as influences on how to create a Star Trek based game that was along the same lines as the 2009 film.
 Digital Extremes creative director Sheldon Carter described this as "It's like someone spliced Metroid Prime into my Uncharted".
 Miller explained that it was due to the success of the Mass Effect series of games that allowed for space-based adventure games such as Star Trek to be made, although they were not seeking to include the role-playing elements seen in that series.
 Miller explained that there was a "circular influence" with each franchise influenced by the other.
 Further influences were found in The Original Series, as one level which pits Spock against Kirk was inspired by a similar scene in the episode "Amok Time", originally broadcast on television just under 47 years before the launch of the game.
-While it was intended to be a cross platform launch, the producers decided not to incorporate hands free gaming using either Kinect or the PlayStation Move.
+While it was intended to be a cross-platform launch, the producers decided not to incorporate hands-free gaming using either Kinect or the PlayStation Move.